Women in Japan: Culture

 Honoo (Flame), one of the representative works of Uemura Shōen, the first woman to be awarded the Order of Culture.

 During the Heian period (794-1185), court culture flourished and Japanese women were active as writers.
 Murasaki Shikibu, who wrote The Tale of Genji, and Sei Shōnagon, who wrote The Pillow Book, are particularly famous.
 In the Kamakura period (1185-1333), when the samurai class seized power, the patriarchal system was respected and the activities of women writers declined.

-It was not until the Meiji era (1868-1912) that women writers became active again.
-The most prominent women writers of this period were Ichiyō Higuchi and Akiko Yosano, and Higuchi's portrait was used on the 5,000 yen bill.
+It was not until the Meiji era (1868-1912) that women writers became highly active again.
+The most prominent women writers of this period were Ichiyō Higuchi and Akiko Yosano, and Higuchi's portrait was featured on the 5,000 yen bill.
 Yosano used female sensuality as the subject of her works and influenced the women's liberation movement in Japan.
 In 1891, Shimizu Shikin published Koware Yubiwa (The Broken Ring), often called Japan's first feminist novel, and in 1889, Kimura Akebono attracted attention for her portrayal of progressive women in Fujo no Kagami (A Great Example of Women).
 In 1911, Hiratsuka Raichō published Seitō (Bluestocking), the first literary magazine written by women, to which many women writers contributed.
 This magazine had a major impact on the women's liberation movement in Japan.
-Later, those involved in Seitō published Nyonin Geijutsu (Women's Arts), and the activities of women writers became more active.
+Later, those involved in Seitō published Nyonin Geijutsu (Women's Arts).

-In 1948, nihonga (Japanese style painting) painter Uemura Shōen became the first woman to be awarded the Order of Culture for breaking new ground in bijin-ga (beautiful person picture) by depicting a different type of beauty than what had been painted before.
+In 1948, nihonga (Japanese style painting) painter Uemura Shōen became the first woman to be awarded the Order of Culture for breaking ground in bijin-ga (beautiful person picture) by depicting a new and different type of beauty.

+According to Machiko Satonaka, from around 1975 to 2005, nearly half of professional manga artists in Japan were women.
+In Japan, illustration is a field in which women are well represented: In 2019, women accounted for 68.4 percent of illustrators.

+As of 2026, three women in the field of culture have received the People's Honour Award: the singer Hibari Misora; Machiko Hasegawa, the creator of the manga series Sazae-san; and the actress Mitsuko Mori.